Curating a Model

 • Download benchmark dataset.
 This should be in the input folder for preprocess

 • Decide which dataset and split you would like to use and list these in the config file.
-The available datasets and splits are detailed here: Benchmark Data for Cross-Study Analysis.
+The available datasets and splits are detailed here: Benchmark Data for DRP.
 These should be set with the following parameters in the default config in the [Preprocess] section: train_split_file, val_split_file, and test_split_file.
 For example, to use CCLE split #0 add the following to the default config file:

 [Preprocess]